Rashedul/stat545_guest_lecture/README.md

-# README:
+# Guest lecture stat545, fall 2018

-This directory contains the lecture materials for meeting 10, stat545, 2018.
+This directory contains the lecture materials for meeting 10, [stat545, UBC](http://stat545.com/Classroom/).

 Link to the resources: